Who we are

 What we do

-121Ethiopia works to improve the lives and conditions of vulnerable children in Ethiopia.
-Our work focuses on children living in orphanages because they are in transition to permanent homes and caregivers.
-Such physical and psychological transitions often put children in a state of severe stress, strain their psychosocial development, and require special care.
+121ethiopia works to improve the lives and conditions of vulnerable children in Ethiopia.
+Our work focuses on single mothers because they are often forced to abandon their children and on children living in orphanages because they are in transition to permanent homes and caregivers.
+Such conditions and physical and psychological transitions often put children in a state of severe stress, strain their psychosocial development, and require special care.
 Whether these transitions take place across short or long distances, they are lifelong processes that greatly influence the child’s development.
-We therefore work to soften these transitions and reduce the stress caused by them, in order to lay a foundation for a safe, enjoyable childhood and the children’s healthy lifelong development.
+We work to strengthen the relationship between single mother and child, and to soften the transitions for children living in orphanages, reducing the stress caused by these transitions in order to lay a foundation for a safe, enjoyable childhood and the children’s healthy lifelong development.
 All our projects aim to fulfil key aspects of this overall goal.

 We work within the following areas:

 Through the Birth Right Project, we support single mothers and help them cultivate their relationship with their children to ensure that the mothers are empowered and do not abandon their children.
 The programme develops individual psychological, social, and financial support plans for each mother participating in the programme, based on the mother's resources and needs.
 The support offered always works first and foremost to strengthen the relationship between mother and child and then to build up a supportive network for the mother and child in their local community.
 By creating a local network, the Birth Right Project makes sure that the mother and child continue to have support after the project itself has ended.
 In the long term, the Birth Right Project helps children grow up with their mothers, in their local communities, which strengthens the local social capital and fosters a bottom-up social support system in Ethiopia.